Launching Probe on Linux

 1. Manual Launching #

-In command line (Terminal), run the following command (use sudo in front of the command if you are not a root user):
+In command line (Terminal), run the following command (use sudo in front of the command if you are not a superuser):

 /opt/QosiumProbe/bin/QosiumProbe